-The Minister informed that a new Medium-Term National Development Policy Framework (MTNDPF), 2022- 2025 has been drafted to guide the medium-term economic recovery and transformation for the country.
+The Minister informed that a new Medium-Term National Development Policy Framework (MTNDPF), 2022- 2025

 This, he alluded, is consistent with the Ghana Beyond Aid agenda and is informed by the Government’s Covid-19 response strategy outlined in the Ghana CARES Obaatanpa Programme to enable the country build forward better.

 The macroeconomic targets set for the medium-term (2022-2025): includes Overall Real GDP to grow at an average rate of 5.6 percent, Non-Oil Real GDP to grow at an average rate of 5.9 percent and End-December Inflation to be within the target band of 8±2 percent.

 Others are Overall fiscal balance and primary balance to return to the Fiscal Responsibility Act threshold targets by 2024, that is, fiscal deficit of not more than 5 percent of GDP, and a positive primary balance and Gross International Reserves to cover at least 4 months of imports.